 Millions of Websites Potentially Affected

 Website security company Sucuri noted that dozens of WordPress plugins were affected by this vulnerability.
-It is hard to give exact figures, but considering that WordPress runs nearly 30% of the internet, the number of sites potentially affected by this single vulnerability is huge.
+It is hard to give exact figures, but considering that WordPress powers over 40% of the internet, a huge number of sites were potentially affected by this single vulnerability.

 Unfortunately, these sorts of website hacks happen all the time.
 Hackers regularly exploit website security vulnerabilities, leak data, and, in some cases, hold your website or important documents hostage for real money.
 If you’re not paying regular attention to these issues as they arise, your site could be next.

 Hackers often use search engines to identify common website security vulnerabilities.
 They then exploit these vulnerabilities by injecting malicious code into your site using the newly discovered security gap.
 According to IT Portal:

 Once these weaknesses are identified, hackers use a search engine to easily fingerprint websites based on a CMS [Content Management System] that harbor the known vulnerability and exploit it in multiple CMSs in many companies, fast.

 In other words, before you realized what has happened, your site is infecting user devices with viruses, forwarding to a porn site, bloated with spammy, SEO-killing content, or in extreme cases, the victim of ransomware, where a website or document is held hostage until the victim pays a price—usually in Bitcoin, which translates to real money—for its release.

 While hackers can target any part of an organization connected to the internet—as in past incidents at Sony, Home Depot, and others—website content management systems and their associated plugins are particularly popular targets.